 This machines are revered among reel to reel enthusiasts and recording engineers.
-And for good reason: they sound great!
+And for good reason: they sound great, if you are willing to live with the sound of seventies transistor designs (see reel to reel page)

 If you want to get the most out of these machines in my opinion it’s essential to replace the motor caps (Nagravox.com has them); this is actually a pretty easy job.
 Also important for sound quality is to have the playback and record PCB cards replaced with recapped ones (ebay seller apple-juices in Belgium have them at very reasonable prices) or have them recapped (see below) because the original ones use some pretty lousy sounding capacitors.
 Replacing the PCB boards is easy as they are computer style plug in types (very advanced for the time!)